mateuseap/rpg-gallery/README.md

 ### Deploy

-The deploy will be automatically done when you update the `main` branch.
+The deploy will be automatically done by Render when you update the `main` branch.